Chinese women win again in Olympic qualifying tournament

 SYDNEY (AP) — The Chinese women’s soccer team has won back-to-back games in the Olympic qualifying tournament after spending almost two weeks quarantined in an Australian hotel because of concerns over the coronavirus outbreak.

 China scored five first-half goals in a 5-0 win over Taiwan on Monday to follow up on a 6-1 win over Thailand last Friday in the Asian zonal qualifier for the Tokyo Olympics.
+Australia had a 6-0 win over Thailand to follow its opening 7-0 win over Taiwan.

-China will next face Australia on Thursday in a game likely to decide top spot in Group B. China is already assured of finishing in the top two in the group and advancing to home-and-away playoffs against the top two teams from Group A for two places at the Olympics.
+China and Australia will meet Thursday to determine top spot in Group B. Both teams are already assured of advancing to home-and-away playoffs against the top two teams from Group A for two places at the Olympics.

 Tang Jiali opened the scoring in the fifth minute against Taiwan before Wu Haiyan’s goal in the 25th sparked a four-goal burst in 10 minutes, including a pair from Wang Shanshan, to take control of the game.